NOVEMBER 17, 2020

-I have two nephews who grew up here who have been struggling since their mother, my sister, died, one with alcohol, the other with heroin.
+I have family who grew up here who have been struggling since their mother died, one with alcohol, the other with heroin.

 People know I’m a fighter, I’m a survivor.
 But you shouldn’t have to fight so damn hard to keep the place you love as your home.